 The only exception to the standard ratios described above is during rest time.
 When children are napping, it is acceptable for one adult to remain alone with the group of children.
 An adult who leaves the classroom must remain in the building, though, and be readily available in case of emergency.
 Good judgment must be used.
 If many children are awake or if a child has special mobility or health needs, another adult may be necessary.

 Field trips may be another exception to standard ratios.
-As described above: Group sizes may double, but ratios must be maintained.
+As described above, group sizes may double, but ratios must be maintained.
 More adults may be necessary to maintain the safety of all children.
-See Lesson 10 (Special Considerations for Trips Away from Your Program) for more information.
+See Lesson Ten (Special Considerations for Trips Away from Your Program) for more information.

 Who Counts in Ratio?